influxdata/docs-v2/content/v2.0/query-data/flux/rate.md

 {{% /flex-content %}}
 {{< /flex >}}

-Results represent the average change per minute between subsequent values and include negative values.
+Results represent the rate of change **per minute** between subsequent values and include negative values.

 ## Average rate of change per window of time